CodeYourFuture/CYF-Workshops/node-review/readme.md

 Remember to check the response body and the status code.

-To test this endpoint you could use the command: `npm start; curl localhost:9090/albums`.
+To test this endpoint you could use the command: `curl localhost:9090/albums`.
 Alternatively, you can use Postman to test this endpoint is working properly.